 We mentioned that Texas was big, but many overlook the beautiful beach towns in the southern part of the state.
 Galveston Island and South Padre Island are common tourist destinations but would be lovely places for a travel nursing assignment.
 The Moody Gardens in Galveston are perfect for nature enthusiasts while the beaches and calm waters of South Padre are great for relaxing days off.

-Demand for Nurses in Texas
+Demand for Travel Nurses in Texas

 Currently, there’s a high demand for nurses throughout the state of Texas.
 COVID-19 is surging across the country and Texas has been hit particularly hard.
-Texas also has the most hospitals of any state in the U.S., so travel nursing contracts are readily available statewide and are always in high demand.
+Texas also has the most hospitals of any state in the U.S., so travel nursing jobs and contracts are readily available statewide and are always in high demand.
 Contact Supplemental Health Care’s recruiting team to see if Texas is right for you!

 the shc blog